-Whirling Dervish and/or Belly Dancer available on request
+Whirling Dervish and dancers are available on request

 Formed in 1999, The Yuval Ron Ensemble endeavors to alleviate national, racial, religious and cultural divides by uniting the music and dance of the opposing people of the Middle East into a unique mystical, spiritual and inspiring musical celebration.
 The ensemble includes Jewish and Arabic musicians as well as Christian artists who have been actively involved in creating musical bridges between people of various faiths and ethnic groups worldwide.
 Led by Oscar winning composer Yuval Ron (music for West Bank Story) the Ensemble has enjoyed overwhelming community support and was chosen to be featured in PBS Holiday Celebration TV specials in 2005 and 2006 and was honored with the Los Angeles Treasures Award in 2004.